Abhi3328/Predicting-Students-Success-in-Online-Learning/README.md

 # Predicting-Students-Success-in-Online-Learning
-This Project analyzes student success prediction in online courses using synthetic data generated from CTGAN.
-It identifies at-risk students through clustering and predictive modeling.
+This Project presents a comprehensive analysis for predicting student success in online courses using synthetic data generation with CTGAN, hypothesis testing for generated data, clustering analysis, and predictive modeling techniques.
+The aim is to identify at-risk students and provide early interventions to enhance their learning outcomes.
+We generate synthetic data using CTGAN and compare its correlation with the original data to ensure that key relationships between features are preserved.